gaetanm/caphpy/README.md

-# caphpy
+# CaPHPy
-The CaPHPy PHP framework.
+A simple PHP framework that I created to learn how the MVC pattern works.